Best Mattresses for Menopause of 2023

 - Budget: A high-quality mattress in queen size or larger typically costs about $1,300, give or take.
 If cost is a big factor in your decision, many budget mattresses deliver excellent comfort and durability at a lower price.

-For further details, see our Mattress Buying Guide.
+For further details, see our comprehensive Mattress Buying Guide.

 Sleep Tips for Menopausal Women